Contact Consultants

 bniehaus@wasb.org, 608-512-1706

-Ben is a former school district administrator, serving several Wisconsin school districts.
+Ben serves the WASB as its director of member services, leading the WASB search and governance consultants in addition to collaborating with each department of the WASB to support and enhance services for the WASB membership.
+Ben is a former rural school district administrator who served both the Goodman-Armstrong Creek and Florence County school districts.
 He began his professional career as a business education teacher.
-Beyond his role as a school administrator, he has served and spoken on behalf of various associations and committees in advocacy for students and school communities.
+Beyond his role as a school administrator, he has served on various associations and committees speaking in advocacy for rural schools, their students and communities.

 WASB Consultant Team